96boards/projects/README.md

 # 96Boards Projects

-Welcome to the official repository of 96Boards projects.
+Welcome to the official projects repository of 96Boards.
 This repository consists of project contributions from 96Boards team and the community.

 ## Getting started

-Projects hosted on this repository are made out of _CE, EE, and IE_ boards of 96Boards family.
-To know more about 96Boards, please visit
+Projects hosted here are made out of _CE, EE, and IE_ boards of 96Boards family.
+To know more about 96Boards, please visit (http://www.96boards.org/)
-(http://www.96boards.org/)

 ## Contributing